skellat/new-blog-post-tweety/about.md

 The ELP Television experimentation site can be found at <https://coyote.works/>.

-Support on a continuing basis for Stephen's work can be provided via Liberapay at <https://liberapay.com/smkellat>.
+Support on a continuing basis for Stephen's efforts can be provided via Liberapay at <https://liberapay.com/smkellat>.